RagtagOpen/cta-aggregator-docs/source/includes/_locations.md

 ```

-This endpoint retrieves a specific location.
+This endpoint retrieves a specific Location.

 ### HTTP Request